-The following Review of Activities for Southlands Methodist Trust for September 2017 to August 2018 provides the same content as the downloadable pdf and printed versions of the SMT Review of Activities.
+The following Review of Activities for Southlands Methodist Trust for September 2018 to August 2019 provides the same content as the downloadable pdf and printed versions of the SMT Review of Activities.
 In addition to the overview provided by this website as a whole, this report focuses on specific activities in the latest completed year.

 The charitable purposes of the Trust, its position within the collegiate University, and its reach into the broader learning life of the Church all provide the opportunity for creative and innovative interventions which can have a real impact on learning and practice throughout those institutions and in wider society.
 Year on year we have achieved a broader reach and greater impact and this review will give you a helpful impression of that.